 Relationships Over Databases

-Large enterprises have so many locations and companies within companies that their payroll services are often massive databases of providers working together like a small army to handle payroll.
+Large enterprises have so many locations and companies within companies that their payroll services are often massive databases of providers working together as a small army to handle payroll.

 Small businesses, on the other hand, need a different kind of service.
 They need to be able to put a face to the name of their representative and build a trust-based relationship with that person over time.